-Sr. Valerie Heinonen was featured in the Washington Post on June 27, 2007 for decades of service in corporate social justice and responsibility.
+Sr. Valerie Heinonen has served for decades in corporate social justice and responsibility.
 Through the years, she pressed financial services firms to support affordable housing and defense contractors to limit weapons sales.
 She called on companies to protect the environment and human rights.
 She targeted corporate governance and executive compensation.

 She now serves as a corporate social responsibility consultant for her own congregation, as well as for the Dominican Sisters of Hope and the Sisters of Mercy of the Americas.
 Speaking of Sr. Valerie in the Washington Post, a corporate representative said, “If she has a disagreement with me, she’ll put her velvet elbow in my eye, and she’ll still be a friend.”